Chapter 1: Core Concepts

 action Yes The trade action to perform.
 See detailed explanation below. "buy"

-size Yes, for open orders The trade size.
+size Yes, for open/pending orders The trade size.
 Not required for close actions (e.g., close_all).
 0.5

 Common Optional Parameters